Lernstick/glados/howtos/ticket-states.md

 ## Ticket states

-Currently there are 4 states a ticket can occupy.
+Currently there are 4 different states a ticket can occupy.
 This is incicated in the [ticket view](ticket-view.md) as one of the following batches:

 ![Open](img/ticket-open.png)
 ![Running](img/ticket-running.png)